Casually AmazingCasually Amazing

 How it works

-Choose the fields you need, set a row count, and generate a synthetic data set instantly in the browser.
+Choose the fields you need, set a row count, and generate test data instantly in the browser.

-You can keep the output light by selecting only the fields you need, then copy the JSON or export the generated rows as CSV or JSON for the next step in your workflow.
+You can keep the output light by selecting only the fields you need, then copy the JSON or export the generated rows as CSV or JSON for the next step in your test data generation workflow.

 This generator creates synthetic placeholder data only.
 It is not intended to represent real people or verified addresses.